 Blenheim is an ideal hub for a Marlborough holiday offering convenient transport links to key attractions, cafes and shops for visitors staying in motels or campgrounds and several museums and galleries to pop into on rainy days.

-distinctive chic feel.
-Perhaps it is the cellar doors (over 30) or the superb museum and galleries or the glorious outdoors personified by the Marlborough Sounds … the place is memorable and brilliant…learn more
+Discover Blenheim bathed in sunshine and wrapped around vineyards is a rural town with a distinctive chic feel.
+Perhaps it is the cellar doors (over 30) or the superb museum and galleries or the glorious outdoors personified by the Marlborough Sounds …learn more

 Discover Picton’s charms and don’t rush off the interisland ferry intent on getting to Nelson.
 The harbourside town has a main street with shops, galleries and a supermarket creating an easy option to stay in Picton as you further explore Marlborough.
 Picton’s magic is QUEEN CHARLOTTE TRACK & DRIVE.